brianspiering/quotes_from_others/README.md

 "I try to minimize the amount of code I write.
 Each line of code is just another chance for a typo."
 — A smart, unknown programmer

-"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter"
+"Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."
 — Eric Raymond, author of The New Hacker's Dictionary

 "Engineers believe that if it ain’t broke, it doesn’t have enough features yet."